gotchoices/MyCHIPs/README.md

     - a store of value, and
     - a measure of value.

-For introductory information the algorithm, please see [the MyCHIPs Papers.](http://gotchoices.org/mychips/intro.html) For technical information about this implementation, you may want to start with [Tallies](doc/Tallies) and then
+For introductory information on the algorithm, please see [the MyCHIPs Papers.](http://gotchoices.org/mychips/intro.html) For technical information about this implementation, you may want to start with [Tallies](doc/Tallies) and then
 [Lifts](doc/Lifts).